bengarrett/RetroTxt/docs/other_projects.md

 # RetroTxt
 ## Similar projects

-RetroTxt is inspired by a number of great programs that offer similar functionality.
+Many great programs that offer similar functionality inspire RetroTxt.

 ##### ansilove
-Is a collection of tools for various platforms to convert a massive variety of text art into PNG images.
+Is a collection of tools for various platforms to convert an extensive variety of text art into PNG images.
 - [ansilove.js](http://ansilove.github.io/ansilove.js/) for JavaScript
 - [ansilove](http://www.ansilove.org/) for PHP
 - [AnsiLove/C](https://github.com/ansilove/ansilove) for Linux